lytemar/Statistical-Rethinking-2ed-Julia-Stan-Pluto/README.md

 All "rethinking" data files are stored and maintained in StatisticalRethinking.jl and can be accessed via `sr_datadir(...)`.
 See `notebooks/00-Preface.jl` for an example.

-In scripts, for naming models and results of simulations I tend to use:

-Models and results:

-0. stan5_1           : Stan language program
-1. m5_1s             : The sampled StanSample model
-2. q5_1s             : Stan quap model (NamedTuple similar to Turing)

-Draws:

-3. chns5_1s          : MCMCChains object (4000 samples from 4 chains)
-4. part5_1s          : Stan samples (Particles notation)
-5. quap5_1s          : Quap samples (Particles notation)
-6. nt5_1s            : NamedTuple with samples values
-7. ka5_1s            : KeyedArray object (see AxisArrays.jl)
-8. da5_1s            : DimArray object (see DimensionalData.jl)
-9. st5_1s            : StanTable 0bject (see Tables.jl)
-10. i5_1s            : InferenceObjects (see InferenceObjects.jl)

-The default for `read_samples(m1_1s)` is a StanTable chains object.

-Results as a DataFrame:

-10. prior5_1s_df      : Prior samples (DataFrame)
-11. post5_1s_df       : Posterior samples (DataFrame)
-12. quap5_1s_df       : Quap approximation to posterior samples (DataFrame)
-13. pred5_1s_df       : Posterior predictions (DataFrame)

-The `s` at the end indicates Stan.

 By default `read_samples(m5_1s)` returns a StanTable with the results.
 In general it is safer to specify the desired format, i.e. `read_samples(m5_1s, :table)` as the Julia eco-sytem is still evolving rapidly with new options.

 Using `read_samples(m5_1s, :...)` makes it easy to convert samples to other formats.

-In version 5 I expect to mainly use the output_formats :dataframe and :namedtuple.
+In version 5 I expect to mainly use the output_formats :dataframe and :nesteddataframe.

 For InferenceObjects.jl there is a separate function `inferencedata(m1_1s)`.

-See the Notebook_Examples in Stan.jl for an example Pluto notebook.
+See the [StanExampleNotebooks.jl](https://github.com/StanJulia/StanExampleNotebooks.jl) for an example Pluto notebook.

 ## Status